What is Mob Psychology: Unleashing It’s Potential

 Introduction

-Market psychology, also known as crowd psychology, is a branch of social science that examines how significant group dynamics influence individual behaviour.
+Market psychology, or crowd psychology, is a branch of social science examining how significant group dynamics influence individual behaviour.
 This field draws on the insights of renowned thinkers such as Sigmund Freud, who explored the subconscious influences on group behaviour; Gustave Le Bon, who detailed the characteristics of crowd behaviour; and Wilfred Trotter, who coined the term “herd instinct” to describe how group pressures can lead to collective action.

 At its core, mob psychology investigates how emotions like fear and excitement can lead to extreme market fluctuations, making it essential for investors to grasp these psychological undercurrents.
 Contrarian investors, for instance, aim to capitalize on these extremes by moving against the tide of popular sentiment.
 However, without a deep understanding of mob psychology, they risk becoming unwitting followers rather than true contrarians.